HaydenSingleton/XaltiusTravelTomo/README.md

 # TravelTomo
-Main script is "_tripAdivisor-test.py"
+Main script is "tripAdivisor.py"
-Last working version is "_tripAdvisor.py"
+"sql-script.py" and "genCountryTable.py" are utilities for connecting with

+## Purpose
+  This script demonstrates backend data collection techniques There is no user interface with this project

 ## Script to pull data from Trip Advisor's "Things to do" search results
 This code takes data from Trip Advisor about attractions in the location/city, to be